-Role and duties of the Board of Directors
+Roles and duties of the Board of Directors

-- During the orientation of new employees, the principles of good corporate governance and Code of Conduct are included for better understanding and practice.
+- During the orientation of new employees, the principles of good corporate governance and the Code of Conduct are included for better understanding and practice.

-Conflicts of interests
+- Conflicts of interests

-The Company has complied with the principles of good corporate governance, which prevent potential conflicts of interest.
-All of its employees were instructed to strictly abide by the principle as follows: Measures to eliminate conflicts of interest The Company’s Board of Directors properly considers transactions which may constitute conflicts of interest, connected transactions or related transactions under a good ethical framework after they have been scrutinized by the Audit Committee.
-It has also enforced compliance with the regulations of the Stock Exchange of Thailand and the Securities and Exchange Commission.
-Disclosures of transactions with potential conflicts of interest have also been made.
-In setting the policies, regulations and the approval procedure of transactions with potential conflicts of interest to be followed by the executives, employees and related parties, the Company has used the following criteria:
+The Board of Directors has determined the management tools to ensure that the Company has managed and operated its business effectively and transparently for the utmost benefit for the shareholders.
+The Company has set up measure to eliminate conflict of interest as follows: Measures to eliminate conflicts of interest The Company’s Board of Directors properly considers transactions which may constitute conflicts of interest, connected transactions or related transactions within a good ethical framework which have been screening by the Audit Committee and has supervised to comply with the regulations of the Stock Exchange of Thailand and the Securities and Exchange Commission including the disclosures of transactions which may lead to potential conflicts of interest to public.
+Such policies, regulations and the approval procedures of the transactions which may lead to potential conflicts of interest to be followed by the executives, employees and related parties are as follow:

-- Disclosures of transactions with potential conflicts of interest or related-party transactions as defined by the Securities and Exchange Commission and the Stock Exchange of Thailand have been made in Form 56-1 and the annual report.
-They are also included in the financial statements in line with accounting standards.
+- Disclosures of transactions with potential conflicts of interest or connected transactions or related party transactions as defined by the Securities and Exchange Commission and the Stock Exchange of Thailand will be declared in Form 56-1 and the annual report.
+They are also included in the financial statements to conform with the accounting standards.

 - Risk policy